CM 1.1 - Define and describe the concept of public health.

 c) Mid-Day Meal programme for School Children.

-d) List the beneficiaries of Anganwadi.
+a) List the beneficiaries of Anganwadi.
 Describe the functions of Anganwadi Centre.
 (ICDS programme)

 CM 5.7 - Describe food hygiene

 a) Enumerate milk borne diseases.
 Explain the process of Pasteurization of Milk.
-Describe the tests for assessing the quality of pasteurised milk.

-b) Prepare a checklist to assess the sanitation of the eating place including the assessment of food handlers.
+i) Prepare a checklist to assess the sanitation of the eating place including the assessment of food handlers.

 CM 5.8 - Describe and discuss the importance and methods of food fortification and effects of additives and adulteration.